open-kitchen/open-kitchen/simulation/Queue_simulation.md

 python sim_cli.py --component queue
 ```

-After you run the previous command, you should see something like the following screenshots,
+After you run the previous command, you should see something like the following screenshot:

 ![](../docs/img/queue_sim_001.png)

-Now, you can send requests as the main controller to control the Queue.
+Now, you can send requests as the main controller to control QCB.
 Every time you send a request, the simulation
  should respond with a code number.
 The following table shows the request types that can be done and the possible
   responses:

-#### Main controller to Queue
+#### Main controller to QCB
 | Request code | Request Description | Data type | Data Description | Response type | Response Description
 |:-------------|:--------------------|:----------|:-----------------|:--------------|:--------------------
 | 1            | Get component code  |           |                  | uint8         | Refer to Component codes